Berry Curvature Spectroscopy from Bloch Oscillations

 which for $\omega_B \tau \gg 1$ simplify to

 For crystals with time-reversal symmetry, the band dispersion (Berry curvature) is an even (odd) function of momentum, such that $\varepsilon_{\bm R}$ and $f_{\bm R}^0$ are real, while $\Omega_{\bm R}$ is imaginary.
-In this case, $\text{Im} \, \sigma_L$ and $\text{Im} \, \sigma_H$ are given by a series of Lorentzians centered at the Bloch frequencies $\omega_{\bm R}$ in the nonperturbative limit.
+In this case, and for $\omega_B \tau \gg 1$, we see that $\text{Im} \, \sigma_L$ and $\text{Im} \, \sigma_H$ are given by a series of Lorentzians centered at the Bloch frequencies $\omega_{\bm R}$.
 The height of these resonances is proportional to $\varepsilon_{\bm R}$ and $\Omega_{\bm R}$, respectively, and independent of the relaxation time $\tau$.
 Conversely, the real part of the dressed conductivity vanishes at resonance.
-Physically, we can interpret this as the transfer of energy from the incident light into coherent Bloch motion of the electrons.
-And since we assume here that $\omega_B \tau \gg 1$, the system is essentially collisionless on the time scale set by the Bloch oscillations.
+Hence $\sigma_L$ is purely reactive while $\sigma_H$ is purely absorptive at Bloch resonance.
+For linearly polarized light, the system does not dissipate, since it is essentially collisionless on the time scale set by Bloch oscillations for $\omega_B \tau \gg 1$.
+However, for circularly polarized light the Hall response couples dissipatively via $\text{Im} \, \sigma_H$ since it lags in phase by a quarter cycle (see also SM).

 These results can thus potentially be used to map out the distribution of the Berry curvature in systems with time-reversal symmetry by measuring the resonances in the dressed optical Hall conductivity in the nonperturbative regime where $\omega_B \tau \gg 1$.